trentonallan/dartfrog-java/README.md

 ### HTTP Protocol Implementation

-Dartfrog implements core HTTP/1.1 features as defined in [RFC 7230](https://tools.ietf.org/html/rfc7230):
+Dartfrog implements core HTTP/1.1 features such as:

 - Robust request parsing of the request line and headers.
 - Structured `HttpRequest` and `HttpResponse` objects for managing request and response data.